Horizontal Heavens Observatory "...From A Galaxy Far, Far Away"

 March 2009 Primary Crankcase Oil Seal Failure (below)

 Around Jan.
 2009, when I finally got around to changing my primary lubricant for the first time since my March 2007 rebuild, I discovered 3 quarts of oil in the primary where there should have been ~1 1/2 quarts.
 This was my first clue that I had a leak in my crankcase/primary oil seal.
-Upon pulling the primary drive chain I also discovered another problem related to the rebuild.
-The guy I had rebuild the lower end misplaced/forgot to install the 0.095" spacer inside the rotor, causing the rotor to shear off one of the screws on the stator wire clip.
+Upon pulling the primary drive chain I also discovered another problem.
+I discovered that the 0.095" spacer inside the rotor was missing, and this moved the rotor closer to the casing and shear off one of the screws on the stator wire clip.
 The broken screw lodged in one of the stator coils before ending up between the magnets of the rotor (images #1 & 2 in first row below).
 While I had the stator out, I noticed one of the lead wire's insulation had deteriorated and fallen off so I added some E6000 silicon adhesive sealant (#3 first row below).
+Worked like a champ.
+No further problems with charging (had problem with charging since near new, +10yr).

 Once I got the rotor off, the oil seal parts just fell out.
 I can't believe that the seal had parted out so much.
 I had wrongly assumed the very early lose of oil during my first 200 miles post rebuild was due to new piston rings sealing/seating.
 I just topped off the motor oil a couple of times and eventually the motor oil level stabilized.
 I did not know at the time that my primary had flooded due to the failure of the oil seal to seat firmly.
 Looking at the seal parts (images below) it is apparent that the entire oil seal spun in place until the harder T6 aluminum filed the steel seal down and eventually cut the disc off of the cylinder portion of the seal.
 I had inadvertently driven 6700 miles with this cut seal spinning/cutting away at the aluminum housing of the left crankcase housing.
 No odd noises cued me though my mileage dropped to ~32mpg.
 I had thought the mileage drop was due to the new EV51 cam installed.